vaclav2016/xmppredis/README.md

 # XMPP to REDIS bridge

-Here is implementation XMPP / [REDIS](http://redis.io/) bridge in C. xmppredis will receive/send messages between Jabber and [REDIS](http://redis.io/)-queue's (or channel?).
+Here is implementation XMPP / [REDIS](http://redis.io/) bridge in C. XmppRedis will receive/send messages between Jabber and [REDIS](http://redis.io/)-queue's (or channel?).
 Sorry, I am novice in C and [REDIS](http://redis.io/), so I use word from Java Enterprise world - Queue.

 **NOTE:** For me, this project looks like in a fine state.
 BUT: This project is not tested for production.